wanghaisheng/responsive-landing-page-starter/content/blog/en/auto-layout-for-vonage-video-application.md

 ## Getting started

-The source code of this demo is in [This repo](https://github.com/moficodes/opentok-layout-demo).
+The source code for this demo is in [this repo](https://github.com/moficodes/opentok-layout-demo).

 The main ingredient to our auto layout is [Opentok Layout JS](https://github.com/aullman/opentok-layout-js).
 This is an Open Source library created by Adam Ullman.